charliemenke/qkk/README.md

 This **IS** a required field.
 2. `--pattern` or `-p`: A certian string pattern you want to search the resource with.
 This essentially greps for your resource using the supllied pattern.
 This is **NOT** a required field.
 3. `<action>`.
-The trails arg should be the action you want to take agaisnt your resource.
+The trailing arg should be the action and any of its arguments you want to take agaisnt your resource.
 Examples could
 be: `logs -f` or `edit` or `describe`.
 > Note: the action does not have to be a single word, this is the place to add kubectl specific arguments your action